 From eastern Tennessee to Western North Carolina, the Great Smoky Mountains form a sprawling national park that encompasses lush forests and beautiful mountain waterfalls, among other things!

-Of course, nearby is Gatlinburg, American's eastern mountain vacation tourist spot.
-Loaded with tons of fun things to do, Gatlinburg combines all the outdoorsy fun of a mountain retreat -- think skyways and Ober Gatlinburg -- with the kitschy fun of a beach vacation, complete with homemade fudge, touristy t-shirts and Ripley's Believe It or Not.
-If outdoor activities are your style, you'll enjoy hiking along the Appalachian Trail, as well as miles of other trails.
-Make sure to visit the observation tower atop Clingman's Dome; it provides 360-degree views of the mist-covered mountains.
+Of course, nearby is Gatlinburg, America’s eastern mountain vacation tourist spot.
+Loaded with tons of fun things to do, Gatlinburg combines all the outdoorsy fun of a mountain retreat — think skyways and Ober Gatlinburg — with the kitschy fun of a beach vacation, complete with homemade fudge, touristy t-shirts, and Ripley’s Believe It or Not.
+If outdoor activities are your style, you’ll enjoy hiking along the Appalachian Trail, as well as miles of other trails on the Great Smoky Mountains.
+Make sure to visit the observation tower atop Clingman’s Dome; it provides 360-degree views of the mist-covered mountains.

-Aunt Bug's Cabin Rentals includes spots in Gatlinburg and Pigeon Forge.
-Some cabins come with hot tubs on their decks the command views of the Smoky Mountains.
-Many come with fireplaces, fully-stocked kitchens, and multiple bedrooms.
+Vrbo offers plenty of cabins in both Gatlinburg and Pigeon Forge so you can find the best cabin for your Smoky Mountain stay.
+Many lovely little log cabins come with hot tubs on their decks that feature majestic mountain views.
+Most come with fireplaces and/or fire pits, full kitchens, and multiple bedrooms.
 A few even have playrooms with pool tables and other recreation equipment.

 4. Hocking Hills, Ohio

-One of the midwest's most beautiful green spaces, Hocking Hills State Park offers archery, fishing, caving, hiking, biking, and plenty of other outdoor activities for families or individuals just wanting to get away from it all.
-And the area has plenty of options when it comes to cabins.
+One of the midwest’s most beautiful green spaces, Hocking Hills State Park offers archery, fishing, caving, hiking, biking, and plenty of other outdoor activities for families or individuals just wanting to get away from it all.
+And the area has plenty of options when it comes to finding the perfect cabin.

 5. Lake Tahoe

 Located on either side of the Nevada/California border, Lake Tahoe is a year-round vacation spot.
-Whether it's spending time on the Lake's water in the summer or hitting the nearby slopes during the winter, there's something for everyone year-round.
+Whether it’s spending time on the Lake Tahoe water in the summer or hitting the nearby slopes during the winter, there’s something for everyone year-round.

 6. Pennsylvania Dutch Country

 While some cabins are located in the heart of Amish farmland, others take you out into the wilderness of the mountains.
-Cozy Comfort Cabin has a roomy back deck with a gas grill where you can watch the Amish buggies go by, while Beaver Creek Farm Cabins offers a relaxed cabin setting and easy access to amusement parks, live theater, and outlet shopping.
+Beaver Creek Farm Cabins offers a relaxed cabin setting and easy access to amusement parks, live theater, outlet shopping, and Amish buggy rides.